Can age suddenly hit you?

 Imagine for a second that you are French.
 You bump into, say, a former teacher or partner on the street and notice they have suddenly (or markedly) aged.
 Later, you report the incident to a friend, saying “Oh là là, il/elle a pris un coup de vieux!”, which literally translates as “Oh my, s/he has been hit by ageing!”.

-Of course, it is often easier to detect (striking) ageing in others – especially when rarely encountered.
-But, at some point, most of us will have been confronted with an unflattering photograph or a brutally honest mirror image and wonder when ageing actually “hit” us.
+Of course, it is often easier to detect (shocking) ageing progress in others – especially when rarely encountered.
+But, at some point, most of us will have been confronted with an unflattering photograph or a brutally honest mirror image and wonder when ageing actually “struck” us.

 Hmm, so does that mean that age hits us like a truck, or does it just creep up on us unnoticed until special circumstances open our eyes?
 Does age move in seasons?
 And if yes, does it have a detectable rhythm?